28th July, 2016

 Growing Together is a project for adults who live in Cambridgeshire or Peterborough.
 The weekly course will offer volunteers the chance to develop the hands-on experience and confidence to work in a horticulture setting and to support people with brain injuries to do the same.
 It will also be an enjoyable experience for all concerned and will provide an opportunity to meet new people.

-Transport costs will be covered.
-If you would like to volunteer and be part of something special, please contact Simon Lacey on 01223 576550 or firstname.lastname@example.org
+If you would like to volunteer and be part of this very special project, please contact Simon Lacey for more information.

 “ I struggled with a lot of issues, especially how I felt my father’s personality had changed and Headway Cambridgeshire helped me a lot at that time in my life.
 They made me feel much less alone and I’ll always be grateful for that. ”